 On arrival at this home, you will be taken on the tour through the farm, to learn the processes of how everything is grown.
 You will then explore the coffee farming and production.
 The coffee tour will cover the process of planting, tending, and harvesting, processing and roasting.
-You will be participating in all the stages of coffee farming until you have made your own coffee powder.
-Sitting in the local kitchen with the household gives you an opportunity of comparing the real life in Africa.
+You will be participating in all the stages of coffee farming until you make your own coffee powder.
+Sitting in the local kitchen with the household gives you an opportunity of understanding the real life in rural Africa.
 At will, you will be able to take some of the coffee that you have made with your own hands, since the family is willing to pack this coffee for you at an affordable price.

 It is a local family with a home located on the farm; the crops grown include vanilla, bananas, coffee, serials and other vegetables.
 The wealth of fertile soil on this farm will almost grow everything put in the ground.
 The household collects most of their food needs from the garden and the surplus is sold for income.

 The the village trail is culminated by going to the crafts shop to buy some of the local crafts souvenirs This is a moment to support the local community buy buying some of the crafts produced by the local families.
 You may also choose to attend the traditional festival in the late afternoon.